 - Requesting reissuance of a 3 year Provisional License, since the applicant has not yet satisfied 1 or more stipulations, required to obtain a Lifetime License; OR

 - Requesting a 3 year Provisional License, based on the applicant holding an expired Wisconsin license, and not being eligible to hold a Lifetime License.
-Check for Lifetime License eligibility on Lifetime license update.
+Check for Lifetime License eligibility on Lifetime Educator License (Post-2017).

 To complete the (Re)issue Provisional License Application, follow the Application Directions for (Re)issuance of Provisional License.